 Goalkeeper: Mr Fantastic

 Judging by the names of some of these guys, their egos actually make them good candidates to be footballers… We start with one such example, Mr Fantastic.
-He would be the perfect keeper, as he is basically Stretch Armstrong, good luck trying to get anything past this guy when he can stretch and cover all parts of the goal.
+He would be the perfect keeper, as he is basically Stretch Armstrong – good luck trying to get anything past this guy when he can stretch and cover all parts of the goal.
 The net is going to be looking smaller and smaller… He’s also very intelligent, so he’d be a great tactician at the back to keep the defenders in line.
 Hell, he’d probably have calculated every move of the opponent before kick-off.
-Plus he suits the footballing life well, in that he has his own brand of clothing (they made the suits themselves right?) and a seriously hot wife (much like Spanish goalkeeper Casillas).
+Plus he suits the footballing life well, in that he has his own brand of clothing to advertise (they made the suits themselves right?).
 Easy pick!

 Kind of reminds me of: Iker Casillas